autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cli-node-types.md

 :::tip Replace these placeholders
 - `<BASE_PATH>`: Path where you want to store the node database
 - `<DOMAIN_ID>`: The domain ID you want to connect to
+- `<RPC_PORT>`: The RPC port you want your node to be accessible at

+By default the RPC port is 9944 so you can leave the `rpc-listen-on` out.
+If you want to change it, you can set it to `0.0.0.0:"<RPC_PORT>"`
 :::

 ```bash